Is Jamaica Safe to Visit? Here’s What You Really Need to Know (Updated with 2025 Travel Advisory Info)

 Is Jamaica safe?
 How does crime in Jamaica compare to other places?

-The travel advisory for Mexico is even worse than Jamaica’s; but, Mexico is one of the top vacation spots among North Americans.
+The travel advisory for Mexico is even worse than Jamaica’s.
+Twenty cities in Mexico made the top 50 list.
+But, Mexico is one of the top vacation spots among North Americans.

 Is Jamaica safe to visit?
 Is it safe to go to Jamaica?